BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

 We claim that there is a Lie algebra homomorphism $\Phi\colon \mathfrak{n}^-_{Q'}\rightarrow \HO^0(\mathfrak{g}_{\Pi_Q})$ sending $f_i$ to $\alpha_i$.
 The algebra $\mathfrak{n}_{Q'}^-$ is the free Lie algebra generated by $f_i$ for $i\in Q_0$ subject to the Serre relations:

 where $(\cdot,\cdot)_Q$ is the symmetrized Euler form \eqref{Eulerform}.
 So to prove the claim we only need to prove that the elements $\alpha_i$ satisfy the Serre relations.
-This follows from the stronger claim: for any distinct pair of vertices $i,j\in Q_0$ if we set $\gamma=1_j+(1-(1_i,1_j))1_i$ then there is an equality
+This follows from the stronger claim: for any distinct pair of vertices $i,j\in Q_0$ if we set $\dd=1_j+(1-(1_i,1_j))1_i$ then there is an equality $\mathfrak{g}_{\Pi_Q,\dd}=0$.
 This follows from Proposition \ref{BPSvanProp}.
-Alternatively, this follows from \eqref{Kaccha} and the claim that $\kac_{Q,\gamma}(t)=0$.
-Since the Kac polynomial is independent of the orientation of $Q$ this equality is clear: if all the arrows are directed from $i$ to $j$, there are no indecomposable $\gamma$-dimensional $KQ$-modules for any field $K$.
+Alternatively, this follows from \eqref{Kaccha} and the claim that $\kac_{Q,\dd}(t)=0$.
+Since the Kac polynomial is independent of the orientation of $Q$ this equality is clear: if all the arrows are directed from $i$ to $j$, there are no indecomposable $\dd$-dimensional $KQ$-modules for any field $K$.

-We next claim that the morphism $\mathfrak{n}^-_{Q'}\rightarrow \HO^0(\mathfrak{g}_{\Pi_Q})$ is injective.
+We next claim that the morphism $\Phi\colon \mathfrak{n}^-_{Q'}\rightarrow \HO^0(\mathfrak{g}_{\Pi_Q})$ is injective.
 This follows from Nakajima's theorem, i.e. we have a commutative diagram

-via the module structure of each $\HMall^*_{\ff}$, and the morphism $u$ is injective since the representation $\bigoplus_{\ff}\HMall^*_{\ff}$ is a faithful representation.
-Faithfulness follows, for example, from the Kac--Weyl character formula.
+via the module structure of each $\HMall^*_{\ff}$, and the morphism $u$ is injective since the representation $\bigoplus_{\ff}\HMall^*_{\ff}$ is a faithful representation (it contains the sum of all highest weight representations).

 By Hausel's identity \eqref{clue2} the graded dimensions of the source and target of $\Phi$ are the same, and so $\Phi$ is an isomorphism.
 Comparing with \eqref{UTO}, the induced morphism